Who Are the Homeless People of America?

 The U.S. Department of Veteran’s Affairs reports that most homeless veterans come from poor or disadvantaged communities.
 Overall, about half suffer from substance abuse problems while nearly that many suffer from mental illness.

-Most homeless veterans have served our country for 3 or more years in one of the many wars since World War II.
+Most homeless veterans have served our country for three or more years in one of the many wars since World War II.
 We thank these heroic people for their service to our country with joblessness and homelessness.
 As Yakov Smirnoff might say, “What a country!”

 “The homeless are aging.
 In 1990, just 11 percent of the homeless were over 50, but now half are that age, and growing older.”— Medical Daily — Susan Scutti of The Grapevine (Newsweek Media Group)

-SNAP Recipients (food stamps)
+SNAP (Food Stamp) Recipients

-Despite what most people seem to want to believe, Forbes.com reported in 2010, that at least 30% of SNAP recipients were working.
+Despite what most people seem to want to believe, Forbes.com reported in 2010 that at least 30% of SNAP recipients were working.

 As of June 2011 the USDA reported that 48% of food stamp recipients were children and 8% were elders over 60 years old.
 About 16% of SNAP recipients are disabled adults.
-FeedingAmerica.org states that the “average monthly SNAP benefit is $133.79 per person.
+FeedingAmerica.org states that the “average monthly SNAP benefit is $133.79 per person."

 People Who Cannot Seem to Function in Society

 Sometimes the people who run certain shelters are dangerous.
 It is not just some of the other homeless people staying in a shelter who present a threat.
 So if not wanting to stay in a homeless shelter is someone’s idea of people wanting to be homeless, think again.
-Taking cover for the night in a homeless shelter is still technically homeless anyway.
+Taking cover for the night in a homeless shelter is still technically homelessness.

 Homeless People Die Long Before Their Time

-Sheffield University in England did a study that found homeless people die on average of 30 years before their time.
+Sheffield University in England did a study that found homeless people die on average 30 years before their time.

-“Leslie Morphy, chief executive of Crisis, [a charity for homeless people based in London] said: 'It is shocking, but not surprising, that homeless people are dying much younger than the general population.
+“Leslie Morphy, chief executive of Crisis, [a charity for homeless people based in London] said: 'It is shocking, but not surprising, that homeless people are dying much younger than the general population.'

 'Life on the streets is harsh and the stress of being homeless is clearly taking its toll.
 This report paints a bleak picture of the consequences homelessness has on people’s health and wellbeing.
 Ultimately, it shows that homelessness is killing people.'”

 Gavin Allen, Mail Online

-It Is Against the Law to Be Poor In the United States!
+It Is Against the Law to Be Poor in the United States

 It is also against the law (if it leads to homelessness and poverty) to be born into this world with a physical or mental handicap.
-All of these things contribute to poverty and homelessness, and most if not all cannot be controlled by the individual, yet they are sometimes charged with a crime if one or more of these terrible events befalls them because these are the things that lead to most homelessness and poverty.
+All of these things contribute to poverty and homelessness, and most, if not all, cannot be controlled by the individual, yet they are sometimes charged with a crime if one or more of these terrible events befalls them because these are the things that lead to most homelessness and poverty.

 The world seems so much nicer when a person can pretend everything is as perfect for everyone else as it is for themselves -- and it saves having to care.